Skip to content

 - Ensure both vectors have the same number of elements.

-- Result column will always be of type float.
+- The result column will always be of type float.

 """